writethedocs/www/docs/test.rst

 This is a typa mistake.
+The is ect.